 I have a propensity for strong female leads in my stories and Flora, a sweet young girl with hair that grows as she wills, has a strong heart and will have to learn to be more than she ever dreamed possible if she wants to escape the palace holding her prisoner.
 Caught in an epic battle between two countries, a prophecy by an old witch, and two cocky princes, Flora and that magical hair of hers will turn the tides of war.

 I haven’t gotten too far into the story, just an outline and a few chapters, but already I’m loving Flora.
 She loves feeling beautiful and yet hates being stared at by the thuggish men of court.
 She is strong enough to stand up for herself but needs help to learn that she’s strong enough to believe in herself too.

-I’ve learned a few things from reading these tales and now as I’ve begun to write my own.
+I’ve learned a few things from reading these retellings of fairy tales and now, as I’ve begun to write my own, I’ve learned even more.
 Here are five tips to help you start writing your own twisted tale.